 Since his conducting debut at 12, he has worked with many Russian and international orchestras.
-He is Principal Conductor of the Zurich-based Il Pomo d'Oro Orchestra and Principal Conductor of Nizhny-Novgorod Youth Symphony Orchestra.
-He has worked with artists including Riccardo Minasi, Max Emanuel Cencic, Xavier Sabata, Julia Lezhneva, Sophie Karthäuser, Franco Fagioli, Dmitry Sinkovsky, Marie-Nicole Lemieux, Alexei Lubimov, Theodor Currentzis, Patrizia Ciofi, Katia and Marielle Labèque, and Joyce DiDonato.
+He is Principal Conductor of the Zürich-based Il Pomo d'Oro Orchestra and Principal Conductor of Nizhny-Novgorod Youth Symphony Orchestra.
+He has worked with artists including Riccardo Minasi, Max Emanuel Cenčić, Xavier Sabata, Julia Lezhneva, Sophie Karthäuser, Franco Fagioli, Dmitry Sinkovsky, Marie-Nicole Lemieux, Alexei Lubimov, Theodor Currentzis, Patrizia Ciofi, Katia and Marielle Labèque, and Joyce DiDonato.

-Next season he conducts the Netherlands Philharmonic, Real Orquesta Sinfonica de Sevilla, Orchestra della Svizzera Italiana, Orchestre National du Capitole de Toulouse, Tokyo Symphony, Royal Philharmonic, St Petersburg Philharmonic, and Orchestra of the Age of Enlightenment at the Glyndebourne Festival.
+Next Season, alongside taking up the post of SCO Principal Conductor, Maxim conducts the Netherlands Philharmonic, Antwerpen Symphony, Real Orquesta Sinfonica de Sevilla, Orchestra della Svizzera Italiana, Orchestre National du Capitole de Toulouse, Tokyo Symphony, Royal Philharmonic, St Petersburg Philharmonic, and makes his debut at the Glyndebourne Festival 2019 with Orchestra of the Age of Enlightenment in a production of Handel’s Rinaldo.

 He follows in the footsteps of just five previous Principal Conductors in the Orchestra’s 44 year history; Roderick Brydon (1974-1983), Jukka-Pekka Saraste (1987-1991), Ivor Bolton (1994-1996), Joseph Swensen (1996-2005) and Robin Ticciati (2009-2018).

 Recent SCO Appearance (March 2018)